-On June 7, 2022, we entered into indemnification agreements with each of our directors and executive officers.
+On June 7, 2022, we entered into indemnification agreements with each of our then existing directors and executive officers.
+Since then, new directors and executive officers enter into indemnification agreements with us when they join the company.
 Each indemnification agreement provides for indemnification and advancements by Symbotic of certain expenses and costs relating to claims, suits or proceedings arising from his or her service to Symbotic or, at our request, service to other entities, as officers or directors to the maximum extent permitted by applicable law.